eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 In this scenario, Alice is a much higher utility option (765) for the electorate than the true Condorcet winner Bob (505).
 Perhaps Alice is a firebrand candidate who excites her 45% base, who finds a milquetoast candidate like Bob unexciting.
 And perhaps, a substantial minority of moderate voters *slightly* prefers Bob over Alice (a 10/10 vs a 9/10), but would be genuinely happy with either one.
 The minority of Clark supporters hate both Alice and Bob, and preferring Bob is like preferring losing a kidney over losing a liver.
 Both awful, but if *forced* to pick one, they would pick Bob.

 This is not to argue that utility maximization should be the goal of an election, especially because that's not the data we collect in a Condorcet method.
 But the utilities show the approvals are not necessarily irrational in this context.
 Each voter is approving only the candidates above the average utility of all candidates.
-If this is genuinely how the voters feel, then I see no reason that Alice is an unreasonable winner, or somehow a "fringe" candidate.
+If this is genuinely how the voters feel, and if 80% of the electorate gives Alice a 9/10 or higher, then I see no reason that Alice is an unreasonable winner, or somehow a "fringe" candidate.
 Under this dynamic, Alice is clearly a better compromise for the electorate as a whole than Bob, given that the Bob supporters seem to genuinely like Alice.

 Most Condorcet winners are not like Bob here, in my opinion.
 And when they are genuinely good, I have no doubt that Approval voting would likely elect them.
 But in cases like the one above, where the Condorcet winner is only marginally preferred by a lukewarm majority who barely sees a difference between him and Alice, Approval voting can reasonably elect a candidate who is actually acceptable to a larger portion of the electorate.